castles

 Green With Envy: Salón de Malaquitas

 This richly decorated room takes its name from its impressive malaquita (malachite) and gilt metal doors, fountains and vases.
-Although they appear solid they’re actually composed of carefully fitted slivers of malachite that combine to create the illusion of a seamless surface.
+They’re actually composed of carefully fitted slivers of malachite that combine to create the illusion of a seamless surface.

 Green malachite urn on a large pedestal by ornate wall decor and paintings in Salon de Malaquitas at Chapultepec Castle